 All receivables fall due within one year of the balance sheet date.
 The Directors consider that the net carrying amount of trade receivables approximates to their fair value.

-34. Cash and cash equivalents
+32. Cash and cash equivalents

-Cash and cash equivalents comprise the following for the pur
+Cash and cash equivalents comprise the following for the purpose of the cash flow statement: